wolfeidau/rake-bamboo-plugin/README.md

         rspec spec

 14. Add this project to your favourite online project hosting site.
-15. Navigate to the capabiltity admin interface and click the "Auto Detection" link, this should detect the installed ruby and it's associated gemsets.
+15. Navigate to the capability admin interface and click the "Auto Detection" link, this should detect the installed ruby and it's associated gemsets.
 16. Create a plan which uses the online project site and add a job with a Rake Task which runs the spec target using the 1.9.3@rails3 runtime.

+# Test Report

+To enable test reporting do as follows.

+1. Add the this fragment to your Gemfile.

+        group :test do
+            gem "rspec_junit_formatter"
+        done

+2. Edit your the .rspec file in the base of your project and replace the contents with.

+        --format RspecJunitFormatter
+        --out rspec.xml

+3. Add a JUnit test task to your Job and configure it to look for respec.xml which contains the test results.

 # Roadmap